robert-westenberger/knowledgebase/mathematics/discrete-mathematics/relations.md

 ## Partial Orderings
 A relation on a set $A$ that is **reflexive**, **antisymmetric**, and **transitive** is a **partial ordering** on set $A$.
 A set on which there is a partial ordering relation is called a **partially ordered set** or **poset**.

+### Partial Order by Function
+We will define partial orders via the subset relation.
+For any element $a$, we think of a function $g$, such that $g(a)$ is the set of properties that $a$ has.
+Then we relate different elements according to how their properites compare.
+All partial orders will arise this way.

+For partial orders the symbols $\prec$ and $\preceq$ are used because they resemble the symbols for subset and less-or-equal, which are the most common partial orders.
+(General orders are usually denoted by a letter like $R$).

 # Inverse Relations
 Let $R$ be a relation from set $A$ to a set $B$.
 The **inverse relation** from $B$ to $A$, denoted by $R^{-1}$, is the set of ordered pairs $\{(b, a) \mid(a, b) \in R\}$.